-Cochrane Emergency and Critical Care conducts peer review in accordance with the Cochrane peer review policy.
+Cochrane Anaesthesia conducts peer review in accordance with the Cochrane peer review policy.
 All protocols and reviews are commented on by external peer reviewers prior to publication.
 This process applies to Intervention reviews, reviews of Diagnostic Test Accuracy (DTA), Prognosis reviews, and Overviews, as well as Editorials and Supplements.

 We invite at least two external clinical or content areas specialists, and a consumer (healthcare service user) to provide feedback on each draft protocol and review.
 An in-house Statistical Editor also comments on analysis and methodology, and our Cochrane Information Specialist consults on search strategies.
 A Content Editor is responsible for compiling all feedback from these individuals into a focused plan of action for the author team to use to improve the quality of their review.
 The Managing Editor is responsible for managing the peer review process, which is overseen by the Co-ordinating Editor.

 External peer reviewers are not always expected to have expertise in systematic review methodology.
 For example, as a clinician, content area expert, or healthcare user, a reviewer could be asked to comment on:

 - The healthcare issues and interventions under review

 - The clinical or policy context that the findings of the review are presented in

 - The planned and final inclusion criteria or scope of the review (i.e., populations, interventions, comparators, outcomes, study designs)

 - General readability and consistency of presentation of the protocol and review

 - Accessibility and relevance to individuals requiring and accessing health care